Open Access at UdK

 Ways of open access

-For text-based publications, the already established routes of first and secondary publication apply.
-The university library offers UdK members the opportunity to use the document server of the Berlin University of the Arts as an institutional repository for their publications.
+For text-based publications, the already established methods of first and second publication apply.
+UdK members can use the document server of the Universität der Künste Berlin provided by the university library as an institutional repository for their publications free of charge, provided that these fulfil the guidelines of good academic practice of the UdK.
+For further information on the publication process, please refer to our checklist.

 A first publication with an open access publisher or in an open access journal can be either specialist articles or monographs and anthologies.
 The quality assurance processes in the form of peer review or editorial review procedures correspond to those of traditional publications.

-The University Library consciously supports Diamond Open Access in order to enable authors without institutional publication funds to publish in Open Access.
+The University Library supports open access consortia in order to enable authors without an institutional publication fund to publish with open access.

 Secondary publication in open access

-A secondary publication is the re-publication of a publication that has already been published by a publisher or journal.
+A secondary publication is the re-publication of a publication that has already been published by a publishing house or journal.
 This should be done on institutional or publicly supported disciplinary document servers (so-called repositories).
 The publication takes place here either at the same time as the original work or with a time delay and is subject to a free license, for example a Creative Commons license.
-Before a publication is published again, and then in open access, the legal requirements must be met.
+Before a publication is re-published in open access, the legal requirements must be met.
 It must be clarified whether third-party rights, such as for photos, quotations or sound recordings, are to be observed.

 Authors‘ / copyright and publishing contracts

-In accordance with the German Copyright Act (Urheberrechtsgesetz), authors have the right to exploit their works.
+In accordance with the German Copyright Act (Urheberrechtsgesetz), authors have the right to utilize their works.

 Publishers will demand the exclusive usage right if a work is to be published.
-There are also repositories, which will demand it, too.
 Most publishers return some rights to the authors upon request.
-Often this will be a right to a secondary publication, the secondary publication is thus permitted under certain conditions.
+Often this will be a right to a secondary publication.
+The secondary publication is thus permitted under certain conditions.
 These conditions vary from publisher to publisher.

-When concluding a publishing contract in which you are to assign exclusive rights of use to the publisher, you should secure the right of secondary publication by means of an annex to the contract.
+When finalising a publishing contract in which you are to assign exclusive rights of use to the publisher, you should secure the right of secondary publication by means of an annex to the contract.
+Further information and sample contracts are offered by the AuROA project.

 Secondary publication law